-The target models for D2C are complex, two-dimensional, spatially linked time- and spacediscrete DVMs.
+The target models for D2C are complex, two-dimensional, spatially linked time- and space-discrete DVMs.
 The aim of D2C is to increase the computational efficiency of a DVM through identification and elimination of redundant calculations.
-Redundant calculations can occur in simulations with a DVM because grid cells with comparable species' composition and 5 abundances, i.e. comparable values in the cells' state variables, tend to follow the same successional paths, provided that (1) their abiotic drivers follow the same temporal pathways and (2) none of the grid cells is subject to any cell-specific deviations (e.g. caused by immigration).
+Redundant calculations can occur in simulations with a DVM because grid cells with comparable species' composition and abundances, i.e. comparable values in the cells' state variables, tend to follow the same successional paths, provided that (1) their abiotic drivers follow the same temporal pathways and (2) none of the grid cells are subject to any cell-specific deviations (e.g. caused by immigration).
 To identify and eliminate redundant calculations in a DVM, D2C uses two different layers (Fig. 1) onto which the processes of the DVM are divided.
-The first layer is the 10 original two-dimensional layer containing all grid cells.
+The first layer is the original two-dimensional layer containing all grid cells.
 On this layer only those processes of the model are simulated that use information on the spatial position of a cell relative to other cells in the simulation area.
 One example for such a spatial process is seed dispersal using source and sink positions.
-The second layer is a new associated non-spatial layer, on which all other processes are simulated, for example, competition, growth and 15 seed production.
-Each element on the non-spatial layer represents a certain type of cells on the two-dimensional layer, characterised by prevailing abiotic conditions and momentary species' composition and abundances.
+The second layer is a new associated non-spatial layer, on which all other processes are simulated, for example competition, growth and seed production.
+Each element on the non-spatial layer represents a certain type of cells on the twodimensional layer, characterised by prevailing abiotic conditions and momentary species' composition and abundances.
 Each cell on the two-dimensional layer is thus associated with one element on the non-spatial layer (visualised in Fig. 1 with numbers).
-The size of the non-spatial layer is adaptive and depends on a dynamic classification according 20 to similarity criteria on abiotic and biotic properties.
-These similarity criteria need to be prespecified and are key to D2C because they define a discretisation of the abiotic drivers and the biotic state-space.
-Spatial processes simulated on the two-dimensional layer can lead to violations of the similarity criteria because they can entail cell-specific deviations from otherwise similar grid cells, for example, when a new species is dispersed to some but not 25 all cells represented by one element.
-Thus, spatial processes can lead to changes in associations and can necessitate adding new elements to the non-spatial layer (see e.g. Fig. 1).
+The size of the non-spatial layer is adaptive and depends on a dynamic classification according to similarity criteria on abiotic and biotic properties.
+These similarity criteria need to be pre-specified and are key to D2C because they define a discretisation of the abiotic drivers and the biotic state space.
+Spatial processes simulated on the two-dimensional layer can lead to violations of the similarity criteria because they can entail cell-specific deviations from otherwise similar grid cells, for example when a new species is dispersed to some but not all cells represented by one element.
+Thus, spatial processes can lead to changes in associations and can necessitate adding new elements to the nonspatial layer (see e.g. Fig. 1).
 Elements on the non-spatial layer, on the other hand, can be merged when they satisfy all similarity criteria.

 To apply D2C, the processes of a model and its state variables need to be separated onto the two layers.
-Additionally, the exchange of status information between cells on the 5 two-dimensional layer and their associated elements on the non-spatial layer needs to be specified.
-The assignment of processes and the definition of the interface between the two layers are critical steps because the information directed from different cells to their associated element is used to test if the biotic similarity criteria are violated which would necessitate a split of the element.
+Additionally, the exchange of status information between cells on the twodimensional layer and their associated elements on the nonspatial layer needs to be specified.
+The assignment of processes and the definition of the interface between the two layers are critical steps because the information directed from different cells to their associated element is used to test if the biotic similarity criteria are violated, which would necessitate a split of the element.

-The potential for reductions of computational expenses with D2C will be influenced by three aspects: (1) the non-reducible base load due to processes simulated on the twodimensional layer; (2) the ratio of cells on the two-dimensional layer and elements on the non-spatial layer, which is strongly influenced by the specified similarity criteria; (3) the overhead introduced for managing elements on the non-spatial layer, associations between the two layers and the expenses of status information between the layers the two layers and the exchange of status information between the layers.
+The potential for reductions of computational expenses with D2C will be influenced by three aspects: (1) the non-reducible base load due to processes simulated on the two-dimensional layer; (2) the ratio of cells on the twodimensional layer and elements on the non-spatial layer, which is strongly influenced by the specified similarity criteria; (3) the overhead introduced for managing elements on the non-spatial layer, associations between the two layers and the exchange of status information between the layers.